wmeints/tasty-beans/README.md

 ## Status

-This is a work in progress and by no means complete.
+This sample is a work in progress and by no means complete.
 Currently, only the microservices are available in the solution.
 Also, not all planned functionality is in the microservices yet.

 All features are subject to change.
 But that's part of the fun :grin: